stev-0/spatialhadoop2/README.md

 This will automatically retrieve all dependencies and compile the source code.

-To build a redistribution package, run the command:
+To build a redistribution package that compiles to Hadoop 1.x, run the command:

     ant package1

+To do the same for a package that compiles to Hadoop 2.x, run the command:

+    ant package2

 This Ant task will package all classes of SpatialHadoop along with the dependent jars not included in Hadoop into an archive.
 This archive can be used to install SpatialHadoop